luxxi/open-data-velenje/README.md

 An organization creates a new account and provide data source (URL) and fetch type.
 Platform periodically pool data from the source, parse and store them in the database.
-Admin should approve organization by setting `approved` to true.
+Admin should approve organization by calling `approve!` function on your desired organization.
+This will display the organization on `/organizations`, allow the organization to sign in, add API documentation and also send a notification email to the organization stating that they were approved.
 The approved organization can access API configurator to set up field types and write a short description of a field.
 If `oc_sync` is set to the true platform will push organization data to [Organicity](http://organicity.eu/) (set LOCAL_OC_URL environment variable to point at your local OC Site).
 Organization data is available at endpoint [http://localhost/api/v1/organizations/:organization_name](http://localhost/api/v1/organizations/:organization_name)